Your go-to hub for discovering the best new video projects in progress.

 Project Pages lets filmmakers and creators easily share all key materials – loglines, treatments, trailers, bios, and progress updates – in one elegant, linkable space.
 Instead of repeatedly sending decks and files, creators can simply update their page and keep partners, funders, and press up to date automatically.
 It’s built to save time while amplifying visibility in the nonfiction community.

-Industry decision makers, including distributors, funders, commissioning editors, festival programmers, and journalists, can browse, filter, and follow nonfiction projects across formats and regions.
-Each project profile provides insight into creative vision, production status, and contact options, making it an easy and equitable way to discover new voices and track promising works in development.
+Industry decision makers, including distributors, funders, commissioning editors, and festival programmers, can browse, search, and follow nonfiction projects across formats and regions.
+Each Project Page provides insight into creative vision, production status, and the creative team, making it an easy way to discover new voices and track promising works in development.

 To view full Project Pages you will need to register for a free Industry Account.
 Industry Accounts are not available to individuals whose primary work is on directing and producing their own films.

 We created Project Pages as a way for creators to more easily share their works in progress and find support to bring them to completion.
-We know that often pitch materials have proprietary or even sensitive information, and often creators like to keep those materials relatively restricted.
+We know that pitch materials can have proprietary or even sensitive information that creators want to keep relatively restricted.

-Anyone can browse the Project Page directory, viewing the titles and loglines for all available projects.
-If you see a project you would like to learn more about you click on the Get In Touch button and email the Project Page owner directly.
+Anyone can browse the Project Page directory, viewing the title and logline for all available projects.
+If you see a project you would like to learn more about, you can click on the Get In Touch button and email the Project Page owner directly.

-A complete Project Page can be viewed two ways.
-The first is by anyone with an Industry Account who is logged into the site.
+A full Project Page can be viewed two ways.
+The first is by anyone who is logged in with an Industry Account.
 The second, is if a Project Page owner shares their direct custom link.
-Anyone who receives that link can view the individual Project Page without needing to login.
+Anyone who receives the direct link can view the Project Page without needing to login.

 When you created your Project Page you selected a custom URL.
-An easy way to access this link is to click on the “eye” icon on your project’s thumbnail under My Projects.
-This allows you to preview your Project Page, the web address displayed in your browser is your custom URL.
+To easily access this link, head to My Projects and click the “eye” icon on your project’s thumbnail.
+This will let you preview your Project Page, and the web address displayed in your browser is your custom URL.

-Project Pages highlights a wide range of nonfiction storytelling: feature-length documentaries, short films, docuseries, and installation pieces.
+Project Pages highlights a wide range of nonfiction storytelling: feature documentaries, shorts, series, video journalism, hybrid work and more.
 The focus is always on factual, real-world stories told with cinematic craft and journalistic integrity.

-No - Project Pages is designed primarily for projects in progress.
-It’s a space for filmmakers to share works in development or production and gain early visibility among potential collaborators, investors, and distributors before, during, and after premiere or release.
+No, Project Pages is designed primarily for projects in progress.
+It’s a space for creators to share works in development, production and post to gain visibility among potential partners, investors, and distributors.
+Projects on the festival circuit or available online that are still seeking distribution and partnerships are welcome.

 Absolutely!
-Each page is built to evolve with your project and serve as its one "source of truth."
-You can add new trailers, funding updates, or festival selections at any time.
-All updates are automatically visible to your followers, keeping your industry network informed without constant outreach.
+Each page is built to evolve with your project.
+You can update text, videos, photos and more at any time.
+All updates are automatically visible on your Project Page.

 Project Pages is created, hosted, and maintained by the Video Consortium, a global nonprofit organization that connects and supports today's nonfiction filmmakers and video journalists to tell bold stories that change the world.
 Project Pages is made possible by the generous support of Knight Foundation.